 Hartsel is a tiny town located in the state of Colorado.
 With a population of 38 people and just one neighborhood, Hartsel is the 249th largest community in Colorado.

-Hartsel is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hartsel is generally considered to be a blue-collar town.
+0.00% of the Hartsel workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hartsel is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Hartsel who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Hartsel’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Hartsel’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One of the benefits of Hartsel is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.